MerryNguyen193/MerryNguyen193.github.io/_posts/2019-01-11-first-post.md

 ## Proposal for prototype
 - Build 2 charts: linechart and piechart with data
+- Customize charts based on the concept of our group's project: the charts will show the level of different types of nutrients in users recipes

 ## List of deliverables and tasks
 - Tutorial